-Test-retest reliability refers to consistency of a test over time, when completed by the same individual(s).
+Test-retest reliability refers to the consistency of a test over time, when completed by the same individual(s).
 In our example above, Joey completed the same survey once per month for a total of three months.
-If his scores on each of the three surveys were highly consistent, we could make the argument that his test-retest reliability is high.
+If scores on the three surveys were highly consistent, we could make the argument that his test-retest reliability is high.

-However, in order to say that our survey itself has high test-retest reliability, we would need a lot more people like Joey to take our survey.
+To say the survey itself has high test-retest reliability, however, many more people like Joey would need to take it.
 Then, we would evaluate each one (i.e., within subjects) to determine if their results were as consistent as Joey’s results.
 Next, we would compare those results across individuals (i.e., between subjects).
-If there is minimal deviation across these compared scores, then we could say that our survey has a high test-retest reliability overall.
+If there is minimal deviation across scores, then we could say that our survey has a high test-retest reliability overall.

-- The same observers (i.e., for scoring that requires qualitative assessment)
+- Observers (i.e., for scoring that requires qualitative assessment)

 - The same interval of testing (i.e., one month apart)

-Generally speaking, if the Cronbach’s alpha score — a coefficient of reliability — is 0.7 or higher, a measure is said to have “good” test-retest reliability.
+Generally speaking, if the Cronbach’s alpha score – a coefficient of reliability – is 0.7 or higher, we consider that measure

 Parallel-forms reliability – also referred to as equivalent forms reliability – is the degree to which two sets of measures in a study evaluate the same construct.
 To be clear: we’re not talking about “measures” as a single survey question or item here.
 The emphasis is on the “set” of measures.

-Some research situations may require the use of multiple versions of the same questionnaire to be asked.
-For example, if a researcher wants to know if their revised version of a questionnaire still produces the same results as the original questionnaire, he or she might administer both questionnaires — the new and old one — to the same individual in a single session.
-Theoretically, if the two versions of the questionnaire have high parallel-forms reliability, then the results should be the same for both questionnaires.
+Some research situations may require the use of multiple versions of the same questionnaire.
+For example, if a researcher wants to know if their revised version of a questionnaire still produces the same results as the original questionnaire, he or she might administer both questionnaires to the same individual in a single session.
+If the two versions of the questionnaire have high parallel-forms reliability, then the results should be the same for both.
 But, if there is a noticeable difference in scores, this indicates that the revised questionnaire was different from the original.

-Parallel-forms reliability is an essential to check on standardized tests, such as IQ tests, Graduate Record Examinations (GRE), and the Scholastic Aptitude Test (SAT).
+Parallel-forms reliability is essential to check on standardized tests, such as IQ tests, the GRE, and the SAT.
 Standardized tests require constant updating and revisions to minimize learning effects and cheating.
-As a result, a new “batch” of questions must be incorporated into the test to replace an existing “batch” of questions.
-The hard part is ensuring that information being removed from the test is accounted for in a similar way amongst the new information being added in.
+Therefore, a new “batch” of questions must replace an existing “batch” of questions.

 Internal consistency is similar to parallel-forms reliability in that it evaluates the degree to which two measures assess the same construct.
-Internal consistency is different, however, because it refers to individual items within a survey or questionnaire.
+It

 For the record, internal consistency does not indicate how well these items actually predict a central construct (e.g., cognitive load).
 It only tells you whether items are related amongst themselves.

 Like the concept of “reliability”, there are many types of validity.
-Our working definition of validity is, “the degree of probability to which the tool actually measures what it claims to measure”.
+Our working definition of validity is, “the degree to which the tool actually measures what it claims to measure”.
 It refers to the credibility or integrity of your research.
-Additionally, it helps you answer whether your results can be generalized to other situations or contexts.
+Additionally, it helps you answer whether your results are generalizable to other situations or contexts.

 Internal validity refers to how much the experimental manipulations cause the effects that are observed.
 In order words, it is the strength of the causal relationship between the independent and dependent variables.
-This type of validity is a large reason why significance testing is used in research.
-Significance testing helps us determine whether the results we get are due to one or more experimental manipulations (i.e., independent variables), or due to randomness and chance.
+This type of validity is a large reason why experts use significance testing in research.
+Significance testing helps determine whether results are due to experimental manipulations (i.e., independent variables), or due to randomness and chance.
 If we have low internal validity, our significance test will usually come back low as well.

 Often in social science research, significance testing – for better or for worse – is often based on two values: your study’s effect size, and that effect size’s p-value.
 The effect size speaks to the “strength” of the relationship between the independent variable (IV) and the dependent variables (DVs).
 The higher the effect size, the stronger the relationship.